wordofwarning/wordofwarning.org/hab/emergencymcr/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 16 Nov 2022</small>
+<small>Updated 17 Nov 2022</small>

-[hÅb](/hab) maintains the **emergencymcr googlegroup** for artists working in Live Art, contemporary performance, and dance across Greater Manchester + Northern England.
+[hÅb](/hab) maintains the **Emergencymcr Google Group** for artists working in Live Art, contemporary performance, and dance across Greater Manchester + Northern England.

-Formerly known as the EmergencyNW e-group (hosted at yahoo), current members include almost everyone who has performed at one of our platform events, with ~360 members as of February 2020.
+Formerly known as the EmergencyNW e-group (hosted at yahoo), current members include almost everyone who has performed at one of our platform events, with ~380 members as of November 2022.

 We forward information and artist opportunities to this group, both our own projects + information we think may be useful, and members can post messages, call-outs, etc.